 Dealing with a Narcissistic Adult Child

 There is a range of childhood situations that can result in the creation of someone with Narcissistic Personality Disorder.
-Their environment was such that they were given mixed signals from their caregiver/s, bouncing from one extreme to the other.
+Their environment was such that they were given mixed signals from their caregiver/s, bouncing from one extreme to another.

 Essentially, when they performed or acted in a way that satisfied their caregiver/s they were met with praise, adoration and validation.
 However, when their caregiver/s did not feel pleased, the child was met with cruelty, abandonment, devaluation or abuse.